RichieZhu26/CC-Ultimate/README.md

 # CC-Ultimate
 # CC-Ultimate

-This is a camera calculator app developed by using text detection and image classifications.
-To use this app, the user will first select a photo containing a handwritten number, then select one calculation type (plus, minus, multiply or divide), and then select another also containing a handwritten number.
-The app will recognize the two numbers, and them perform the selected calculation and return the result.
+This is a camera calculator app developed by using text detection and image classification.
+To use this app, the user will first choose a photo (from camera or photo library) containing a handwritten number, then select one calculation type (plus, minus, multiply or divide), and then choose another also containing a handwritten number.
+The app will recognize the two numbers and perform the selected calculation to return the result.

+This app applies the text detection module from Apple's Vision Framework to seperate handwritten texts from the photo and generate individual image for each character.
+At this point these images are really to be preprocessed to best fit the image classification model trained from the famous MNIST dataset.
+So in the next stage, the images will go through several size and color filters to become of dark background and white writing.
+The last step is to predict what these images represent from the model, which is a built-in model in Apple's Core ML.

+// Now, you may ask